escgeek/CPQ-API-Examples/README.md

 - Utility Class to manage DML
 - Test classes to support these examples all with 100% coverage

-I thought I could stop at the first 2 bullets but boy was I wrong!
-This quickly became a house of cards of dependent utilities and classes required to keep this simple.
+The first 2 bullets was my initial scope but this quickly grew as I pulled in more and more of the utilities and classes that I use create solutions like this and to keep it simple and easy to use/re-use.

 ## **Quick Introduction to CPQ API**